berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         Other layout qualifiers, like location, cannot be added to such a redeclaration, unless specifically stated.
         If a built-in interface block is redeclared, it must appear in the shader before any use of any member included in the built-in declaration, or a compile-time error will result.
-It is also a compile-time error to redeclare the block more than once or to redeclare a built-in block and then use a member from that built- in block that was not included in the redeclaration.
+It is also a compile-time error to redeclare the block more than once or to redeclare a built-in block and then use a member from that built-in block that was not included in the redeclaration.
 Also, if a built-in interface block is redeclared, no member of the built-in declaration can be redeclared outside the block redeclaration.
 If multiple shaders using members of a built-in block belonging to the same interface are linked together in the same program, they must all redeclare the built-in block in the same way, as described in section 4.3.9 “Interface Blocks” for interface block matching, or a link-time error will result.
 It will also be a link-time error if some shaders in a program redeclare a specific built-in interface block while another shader in that program does not redeclare that interface block yet still uses a member of that interface block.
-If a built- in block interface is formed across shaders in different programs, the shaders must all redeclare the built- in block in the same way (as described for a single program), or the values passed along the interface are undefined.
+If a built-in block interface is formed across shaders in different programs, the shaders must all redeclare the built-in block in the same way (as described for a single program), or the values passed along the interface are undefined.

 7.1.1   Compatibility Profile Built-In Language Variables